Butterfly Effects and Battleship Defects

 There is a further screen of ten submarines of the Sixth Fleet’s Advance Force serving as a picket line east of Midway on the approaches from Oahu.

-The carriers Zuikaku, Shōkaku, Zuihō, Shōhō, Hiei, and Hiyō miss the battle as they are either under repair, without an air group, or not yet in commission.
-The battlecruiser Kaga and three large cruisers are also under repairs and are unable to join the battle.
+The carriers Zuikaku, Shōkaku, Zuihō, Hiei, and Hiyō miss the battle as they are either under repair, without an air group, or not yet in commission.
+The battlecruiser Kaga (torpedoed by a Dutch submarine) and three large cruisers are also under repairs and are unable to join the battle.

 The Imperial Japanese Navy estimates that the United States Navy has two to three operational carriers, erring closer to two after the presumed sinking of both Yorktown and Lexington at Coral Sea.
 However, Yorktown is not only not sunk she is back and ready for combat duty after just 72 hours of feverish work at Pearl Harbor.
 While the Japanese leave Zuikaku behind—which is otherwise operational—for lack of an air group, the Americans stitch together a new air group for Yorktown by grabbing whatever squadrons are to hand (plundering Saratoga’s orphaned air group in Hawaii) and even creating a new composite fighter squadron.